Technical Sheet #2

 IMPACT ON LIFESPAN

 Typically, a paint system offers a lesser durability than the thermally applied zinc coating Nevertheless, this particular (zinc-rich) paint system provides more than adequate corrosion protection for most applications.
 In addition to a barrier effect, these paint systems also have a cathodic property to protect the steel.
 After all, these are smaller spots that are touched up and the vast majority of the surface (namely more than 99.5% of the object) has the zinc layer which, in addition to the barrier effect, also provides cathodic protection to the steel.
 Thus, should the paint layer disappear completely, due to wear and tear for example, there is still ample protection available from the zinc layer.
 In practically all cases the life expectancy is not adversely affected by the repair.
+Metallizing can achieve a life comparable to that of the rest of the galvanized object.

-UPDATING A DUPLEX SYSTEM
+TOUCHING UP A DUPLEX SYSTEM

 How should you touch up an ungalvanized spot or damage if the galvanized steel is provided with an organic coating (Duplex system)?
 Annex C “Touch-up of ungalvanized or damaged areas” of the galvanizing standard EN-ISO 1461 describes this as follows.
 When the galvanizing plant has been notified that additional coating will be applied, the galvanizing plant will inform the client of the method of the repairs.
 The client and applicator of the wet or powder coating must ensure that the coating system to be applied is compatible with the touch-up method and materials used by the galvanizing plant.